9seconds/fuel-pdsh/README.rst

       -h, --help            show this help message and exit --concurrency CONCURRENCY
                             How many simultaneous connections should be
                             established.
-By default (0), we are trying to connect to all nodes, no limits.
+By default (4), we are trying to connect to all nodes, no limits.
-      -v, --verbose         Be verbose.
-      -d, --debug           Be event more verbose, for debugging.
+      -c CLUSTER_ID, --cluster-id CLUSTER_ID
+                            Select only nodes which belong to cluster with such ID.
       -w NODE_IDS, --node-ids NODE_IDS
                             Plain comma-separated list of nodes.
-      -c CLUSTER, --cluster CLUSTER
-                            All nodes belong to cluster.
       -i IPS, --ips IPS     Plain comma-separated list of node IPs.
       -n NAME, --name NAME  Regular expression for the node name.
       -s STATUS, --status STATUS